-Cash and cash equivalents decreased to \$3.08 billion as of March 31, 2018, compared with \$6.54 billion as of December 31, 2017.
-Refer to the consolidated condensed statements of cash flows for additional details on the significant sources and uses of cash for the three months ended March 31, 2018 and 2017.
+Cash and cash equivalents increased to \$8.96 billion as of September 30, 2018, compared with \$6.54 billion as of December 31, 2017.
+Refer to the consolidated condensed statements of cash flows for additional details on the significant sources and uses of cash for the nine months ended September 30, 2018 and 2017.
+Approximately \$4.2 billion of the cash and cash equivalents as of September 30, 2018 is intended to be used for debt repayment, dividends, and/or share repurchases.
+See Note 3 to the consolidated condensed financial statements for additional details

-In addition to our cash and cash equivalents, we held total investments of \$7.08 billion and \$7.18 billion as of March 31, 2018 and December 31, 2017, respectively.
+In addition to our cash and cash equivalents, we held total investments of \$2.08 billion and \$7.18 billion as of September 30, 2018 and December 31, 2017, respectively.
 See Note 6 to the consolidated condensed financial statements for additional details.

-Total debt decreased to \$11.70 billion as of March 31, 2018, compared with \$13.65 billion as of December 31, 2017.
-The decrease was primarily due to the net decrease in the balance of commercial paper outstanding of \$1.20 billion and the repayment of \$800.3 million of long term debt.
-At March 31, 2018, we had a total of \$5.57 billion of committed bank credit facilities, \$5.00 billion of which is available to support our commercial paper program.
+Total debt decreased to \$12.68 billion as of September 30, 2018, compared with \$13.65 billion as of December 31, 2017.
+The decrease was primarily due to the net decrease in the balance of commercial paper outstanding of \$2.30 billion and the repayment of \$1.00 billion of long term debt, partially offset by an increase due to the debt offering and credit facilities entered into by Elanco totaling \$2.48 billion.
+See Note 6 to the consolidated condensed financial statements for additional details.

+Excluding Elanco, as of September 30, 2018, we had a total of \$5.57 billion of committed bank credit facilities, \$5.00 billion of which is available to support our commercial paper program. \$3.80 billion of the committed bank credit facilities will expire before the end of 2018.
 We believe that amounts accessible through existing commercial paper markets should be adequate to fund short-term borrowing needs.